Sunday, June 29, 2008

 Here is a useful video about how to braid the dough.
 As usual, Joe Pastry provides lots of good information about laminated dough.

-from The Secrets of Baking by Sherry Yard
+from The Secrets of Baking (affiliate link) by Sherry Yard

 To see the different Danish Braids cropping up all over the foodblogosphere, check out the Daring Bakers Blogroll